BalintPogatsa/BalintPogatsa.github.io/_posts/2016-09-10-using-oracle-change-notifications.md

          You can still work around this by implementing some kind of watchdog functionality by subscribing to a dummy table and inserting values periodically, or querying the DB table USER_CHANGE_NOTIFICATION_REGS to see if your subscriptions are still valid.

 3. So what should be the solution?
-If think you should move the notification logic to the application level.
+I think you should move the notification logic to the application level.
 This is possible if you can implement a service which can be the only place where your DB table gets updated.
 In that case you can also trigger all events after your changes.
-Otherwise you are left with the workarounds to make this Database Change Notification feature reliable.
+Otherwise you are left with the workarounds to make this Database Change Notification feature reliable or implement a polling logic.

 Note: These kind of issues about unreliable network connection are tipically difficult to reproduce.
 I've managed to do it with the help of a small application called [https://jagt.github.io/clumsy/](https://jagt.github.io/clumsy/ "clumsy"), which can simulate several network issues.